cyverse-archive/DiscoveryEnvironmentBackend/services/metadactyl-clj/doc/endpoints/app-metadata/categorization.md

 App categorization is strongly related to app listing in that, when apps are listed, they're often listed by category.
-The endpoints related specifically to categorizations are included in this document, but we've kept the app listing endpoints in the [App Metadata Listing Services](listing.md) document.
+The endpoints related specifically to categorizations are included in this document, but we've kept the app listing endpoints in the `App Metadata Listing Services` documentation.

 ## Deleting Categories